emodnetseabedhabitats/EMODnetSBH-Guidance/README.md

 The WFS for the main EMODnet Seabed Habitats' data products is: https://ows.emodnet-seabedhabitats.eu/geoserver/emodnet_view/wfs?

-This includes our main products including, but not limited to, EUSeaMap 2019, the OSPAR Threatened and Declining Habitats database, survey groundtruthing point data and our Essential Ocean Vairable composite products.
+This includes our main products including, but not limited to, EUSeaMap 2021, the OSPAR Threatened and Declining Habitats database, survey groundtruthing point data and our Essential Ocean Vairable composite products.

 The WFS for all individual habitat maps is: https://ows.emodnet-seabedhabitats.eu/geoserver/emodnet_view_maplibrary/wfs?

 Please note, that this workspace is habitat maps in vector format only.

-It should be noted that WFS is not the most efficient form of delivery for complex datasets, (e.g. EUSeaMap 2019), due to the size of the downloads involved.
-These datasets are also available to download as static download packages from the [EMODnet Seabed Habitats download page](https://emodnet.ec.europa.eu/geonetwork/emodnet/eng/catalog.search#/home).
+It should be noted that WFS is not the most efficient form of delivery for complex datasets, (e.g. EUSeaMap 2021), due to the size of the downloads involved.
+These datasets are also available to download as static download packages from the [EMODnet downloads page](https://emodnet.ec.europa.eu/geonetwork/emodnet/eng/catalog.search#/home).

 **Notes on usage:**
 * Note that depending on a layer's complexity, it may take some time to load into your GIS or may time out.
 In the event of consistent time-outs, please download the corresponding static package.